coderguy-21/mcp-ddg-ts/README.md

-# MCP DuckDuckGo Server
+# MCP WebSearch Server

-A Model Context Protocol (MCP) server that provides DuckDuckGo search and web content fetching capabilities using the modern TypeScript SDK with dual transport support.
+A Model Context Protocol (MCP) server that provides intelligent web search and content fetching capabilities using the modern TypeScript SDK with dual transport support.
+Features DuckDuckGo as primary search engine with automatic Brave Search fallback.

 ## Features